-The connection between your Nucleus 7 Sound Processor and your compatible Android™ device may have been lost, so insufficient data was collected during this period.
+The connection between your Nucleus 7 or Kanso 2 Sound Processor and your compatible Apple or Android™ device may have been lost, so insufficient data was collected during this period.

-To prevent this from happening in the future, ensure that both your compatible Android device and sound processor are switched on, Bluetooth® is enabled and that your compatible Android device is close by (at least once in the morning and once at night).
+To prevent this from happening in the future, ensure that both your compatible Apple or Android device and sound processor are switched on, Bluetooth® is enabled and that your compatible Apple or Android device is close by (at least once in the morning and once at night).

-No. You just need to ensure that the compatible Android device and Nucleus 7 Sound Processor are both switched on, are close to each other regularly (at least once in the morning and once at night), that Bluetooth is enabled, and the Nucleus Smart App is running on your compatible Android device.
+No. You just need to ensure that the compatible Apple or Android device and Nucleus 7 or Kanso 2 Sound Processor are both switched on, are close to each other regularly (at least once in the morning and once at night), that Bluetooth is enabled, and the Nucleus Smart App is running on your compatible Apple or Android device.

 No. Your privacy is important to us.
-The Nucleus 7 Sound Processor monitors the environment and detects speech, but does not record audio.
+The Nucleus 7 and Kanso 2 Sound Processors monitor the environment and detect speech, but do not record audio.

-ForwardFocus is a user-activated control feature which allows you to hear better in challenging listening environments.
+ForwardFocus is a user-activated control feature that allows you to hear better in challenging listening environments.
 It can be turned on or off in the 'Program' tab of the Nucleus Smart App.